chinesejacklee/as7341_I2C/README.md

 ## Examples

   - all_channels.py: read whole range of channels
-  - disable_all.py: disable whole sensor
   - flicker.py: read flicker
+  - gpio_in_en.py: show use of GPIO pin (for input)
   - interrupt.py: use of interrupt
+  - led_blink_pwm: show control of onboard LED
   - pinint.py: use pin to trigger read-out
-  - syns.py: syns-mode
+  - syns.py: syns-mode: measurement started with GPIO transition

 .